Tagliatelle Alla Bolognese

 Add the milk, red wine and the bay leaf.
 Bring to the boil, simmer 5 minutes

 Add the stock, tomatoes and pancetta.
-Bring back to the boil, reduce the heat to low, cover, simmer for 1 1/2 hours.
+Bring back to the boil, reduce the heat to low, simmer for 1 1/2 hours.
 After 1 hour of simmering add some salt and pepper.

 Shortly before the sauce has finished cooking, cook your pasta.